pendulum-project/ntpd-rs/docs/development/code-structure.md

 ### Clock steering task

-The clock steering task listens for the messages from the peers with their updated state.
+The clock steering task listens for the messages from the sources with their updated state.
 It keeps a local copy of the last received state from each peer, and also the state of the clock steering algorithm.
 Some (but not all) updates from a peer indicate that it now has some new measurement data available.
 If